47nk/dsa/README.md

 # dsa
-so these questions from neetcode 150 and some of daily challenges naming of question helps you to find it on leetcode
+so these questions are from neetcode 150 and some of daily challenges on LC naming of question helps you to find it on LC